Recent Additions to Texas Family Law

 - When Texas Recognizes Same-Sex Marriage.
 Despite the Supreme Court’s ruling that permitted same-sex marriage in 2015, Texas family law courts have yet to interpret various remaining gray areas regarding gay marriage.
 One of the most noticeable of these gray areas is when same-sex marriage occurs.
 While some states recognize same-sex couples as married during the time of the couple’s nuptials, Texas does not recognize the date of a legal same-sex marriage retroactively and instead acknowledges the actual date of the marriage.
 In the event of the divorce, this can can prove essential in determining the division of marital assets and how various pieces of communal marital property are separated among couples.

 Part of the ability of being skilled and experience lawyers is staying up to date with recent regulations and reforms regarding Texas family law.
-At Conner & Lindamood, P.C., our attorneys are always aware of the most recent legal developments and know how to use both new and old aspects of family law to help clients obtain the compensation and results that are deserved.
+At Lindamood & Robinson, P.C., our lawyers are always aware of the most recent legal developments and know how to use both new and old aspects of family law to help clients obtain the compensation and results that are deserved.